AdamBrodzinski/react-ive-meteor/readme.md

 This new data is sent into a store called Mini-Mongo.
 It acts like an in memory Mongo database which turns out to be a really convenient way to access store data.
 Since this is in memory, ops are very fast (basically a key/value lookup).
 If you were using the PostgreSQL database you would use SQL to query the Mini-PostgreSQL store instead.

+If you prefer a flux architecture, you can use Tracker to watch for changes and then emit a changed event.

 The whole data cycle looks like this: